 Want more bacon-wrapped treats?
 Try this Bacon Wrapped Asparagus from Wholesome Yum

-- 2 tbsp unsweetened almond milk or whole milk
+- 2 tablespoon unsweetened almond milk or whole milk

-- 1 tbsp Signature Kitchens red wine or apple cider vinegar
+- 1 tablespoon Signature Kitchens red wine or apple cider vinegar

 - 1 lb jumbo shrimp peeled, tails on (about 16 to 20 shrimp – defrosted if frozen)